andrefakhoury/web-bookstore/README.md

 It's necessary to have `npm` previously installed.

-First of all, clone this repository locally in your machine, and unzip it somewhere;
+First of all, clone this repository locally in your machine, unzip it somewhere and follow the instructions for each side;

+### Client side

+- Enter the project folder (`web-bookstore`);
-Then install all dependencies: `npm install`;
+- Install all dependencies: `npm install`;

-Start localhost instance: `npm start`;
+- Start local client site instance: `npm start`;

-Start the mock json database: `npm run server`;
+- After that, the local site will be up and running on some port (probably `localhost:3000/`).

+### Server side

+- Enter the server folder (`web-bookstore/server`);
+- Install all dependencies: `npm install`;
+- Start back-end server: `npm start`;
-After that, the server will be up and running on `localhost:3000/`, and the mock database will be available at `localhost:5000`.
+- After that, the server will be up and running on `localhost:5050/`.

 ## 7. Problems